 This type of crane is known as a teagle.
-The teagle was invented in 1835 by the company Frost and Stutt, and was driven by belts (as opposed to the inefficient steam-driven lifts in use at the time).
-In the Dale Street case the machinery may have been in the basement of the building, under the crane, in the same place that merchandise was stored.
+The teagle was invented in 1835 by the company Frost and Stutt.
+It was driven by belts (as opposed to the inefficient steam-driven lifts in use at the time).
+In the Dale Street case the machinery may have been in the basement of the building.
+This was under the crane, in the same place that merchandise was stored.

-As you can see from the photo, there is an old (now semi-blocked) trapdoor leading into the basement, and it’s no coincidence that this is next to the crane.
-Goods would have been brought here from the ships it came in on, and workmen would have hoisted it down into the basement for storage, before it moved on to its next destination, such as the markets of Liverpool and Lancashire.
+There is an old (now semi-blocked) trapdoor leading into the basement, as you can see in the photo.
+It’s no coincidence that this is next to the crane.
+Goods would have been brought here from the ships it came in on.
+Next, workmen hoisted those goods down into the basement.
+It was stored here until it moved to its next destination, such as the markets of Liverpool and Lancashire.

 Liverpool’s Victorian land values on Dale Street were, as now, extremely high.
-Renting out your basement to a company who could make use of it was an efficient use of real estate, and helped a company pay the rates bills.
-It also allowed a company that just wanted some city centre storage to have a warehouse near the river without shelling out on an entire building, when an unlit cellar would do.
+Renting out your basement to a company who could make use of it was an efficient use of real estate.
+It also helped a company pay the rates bills, or have a warehouse near the river without shelling out on an entire building.
+Sometimes an unlit cellar would do.

-The iron crane shows a beautiful attention to detail, with a moulded point in the shape of a pineapple at the top (perhaps to make reference to Liverpool’s many exotic trade destinations, or the warehouse contents) and foliage-like designs on the two wheels.
-It’s sturdily attached to the building itself by a heavy circle of metal, and stout bolts, but the crane arm itself is rather light and elegant.
+The iron crane shows a beautiful attention to detail, with a moulded point in the shape of a pineapple at the top.
+Perhaps this makes reference to Liverpool’s many exotic trade destinations, or the warehouse contents.
+Foliage-like designs on the two wheels complete the crane.
+It’s sturdily attached to the building itself by a heavy circle of metal and stout bolts.
+Despite this the crane arm itself is rather light and elegant.

 11 Dale Street, Liverpool

-Looking at an old map of the area, we can see that the premises were known as Queen Buildings in 1891.
+We can see on the 1891 map of the area that the premises were known as Queen Buildings.
 The detailed 1:500 map marks the crane itself, as well as the trapdoor into the basement.
 It also shows the inebriating number of public houses (P.H.) in the area, but we won’t dwell on that right now!